 After completion of biohazard testing, decisions could be made to sterilize the sample or transport all or portions to a ...
 A Sample Return Facility will require combining technologies used for constructing maximum containment laboratories (e.g. ...
 The systems of such facilities must be able to contain unknown biohazards, as the sizes of any putative alien microorganisms or ...
 A Draft Test Protocol for Detecting Possible Biohazards in Martian Samples Returned to Earth Archived 2006-02-22 at the Wayback ...

 "BioSeal Systems", Biosafety level 4 containment.
 Biohazard Remediation Compliance Overview "Example of Reclassified Biohazard ...
 DANGER is used to identify a biohazard that will cause death.
 WARNING is used to identify a biohazard that may cause death. ...
-A biohazard could also be a substance harmful to other animals.
-The term and its associated symbol are generally used as a ...
+A biohazard could also be a substance harmful to other living beings.
+The term and its associated symbol are generally used as ...
 Biohazard Level 2: Bacteria and viruses that cause only mild disease to humans, or are difficult to contract via aerosol in a ...

 Of particular note is the National Microbiology Laboratory (NML) in Winnipeg, Manitoba, with its level-4 biohazard containment ...